kircherlab/IGVF_MPRA_quantification/README.md

 # IGVF MPRA quantification workflow

-With this workflow you can use the output of MPRAsnakeflow (reporter experiment barcode file) together with the MPRA library sequence design file to quantify the MPRA reporter expression.
+With this workflow you can use the output of MPRAsnakeflow (reporter experiment barcode file) together with the MPRA library sequence design file to quantify MPRA reporter expression.
 It can quantify variants as well as elements.
-For elements, a label file is needed and the control and test label id of oligos.
-E.g. a label file looks like:
+For elements, a label file is needed and the control and test label IDs of oligos.
+For example, a label file looks like:

 ```text
 shuffled_oligo_1	negative